Yes…my name in pronounced Fear-roo’-zay.

 That passion has stayed with me through adulthood.
-In 1993, after studying industrial design and metal smithing, I merged those learned skills with my interest in fashion and began Firoozeh, Inc. I incorporate semi-precious stones, leather, chain-mill and metal, to create accessories that convey both beauty and originality.
+In 1993, after studying industrial design and metal smithing, I merged those learned skills with my interest in fashion and began Firoozeh, Inc. I incorporate semi-precious stones, leather, chain-mill, resin, metal, fabric and other unusual materials to create accessories that convey both beauty and originality.

 My hand-crafted personal and home accessories capture and set the latest trends in contemporary fashion.
 My vision for each piece comes from shapes and patterns I see in nature.
 I use these ideas to create art that manifests a client’s self-expression.

 I have been a featured artist on the “Do-It-Yourself” (DIY) television network.
 I was also commissioned by Stuart Weitzman Company to create avant-guarde shoe designs for their window displays.
 Some of these specially designed “fantasy art shoes” were published in the Jane Weitzman book, “Art and Sole”.